Oakwood Park Grammar School: Extracurricular activities

-OPGS's extracurricular activities are extensive and varied.
 The school has sports teams in football, rugby, cricket, basketball, rowing and athletics which compete at local, county and national levels.
 There are regular inter-form competitions and an annual sports day.
-The school has numerous music groups including an orchestra and the Coconut Grove steel band.
+The school has music groups including an orchestra and the Coconut Grove steel band.
 The school has a purpose-built drama studio which is home to the drama club.
 Other school clubs include debating, chess and robotics.
 The school is a participant in the Duke of Edinburgh Award scheme and has numerous overseas trips.
 Oakwood focus on these aspects greatly and it is very unusual for a grammar school to emphasise the importance of extracurricular work.
 This is also done though volunteering day which is held each year and in which all students volunteer for one school day to gain experience and to give back to the community.

 Houses

 OPGS used to have houses named after local villages – Allington, Brenchley, Chillington, Detling, Egerton and Farleigh.
 This house system was abandoned in the 1980s.

 The house system was re-introduced in 2009 due to the school's growing size and to accompany the school's 50-year anniversary.
 The school's five houses are: